 - Application Service Provider: an entity that manages and distributes applications and services for interactive television to customers (i.e. broadcasters and consumers) from a central data center.
 This entity may also provide interaction channel processing services. - Cross carriage: Carrying the data (typically EIT data) pertaining to one multiplex on a different multiplex.
-Cross carriage agreements usually imply reciprocity. - HD Receiver: either a TV set with HD resolution capable of decoding HD signals specified in this document and used as receiver or a STB capable of decoding HD signals specified in this document and of driving a display with HD resolution. - Interaction Channel: a bi-directional link connecting the Receiver to a Server for providing extra functionality, such as personalized data, billing, e-commerce, etc. Often called return channel. - License: An object that governs the use of Content and specifies the conditions for allowing access to the Content Key used to encrypt the Content. - Locator: The unique identifier of a DVB service/event. - Out of Box Experience: the first contact of the user with the product, as experienced when taking it out of the packaging box and plugging it into the wall socket and antenna cable (without having to read tons of manuals...). - Over-The-Top Services: A general term for video services delivered over the Open Internet.
+Cross carriage agreements usually imply reciprocity. - HD Receiver: either a TV set with HD resolution capable of decoding HD signals specified in this document and used as receiver or a STB capable of decoding HD signals specified in this document and of driving a display with HD resolution. - Interaction Channel: a bi-directional link connecting the Receiver to a Server for providing extra functionality, such as personalized data, billing, e-commerce, etc. Often called return channel. - License: An object that governs the use of Content and specifies the conditions for allowing access to the Content Key used to encrypt the Content. - Locator: The unique identifier of a DVB service/event. - Low Latency DASH (LL-DASH): extension of the former DVB-DASH profile, addressing a reduction of the end-to-end latency, in order to make it comparable to traditional broadcast delivery.
+It relies on MPEG CMAF (Common Media Adaptation Format) chunks and the possibility to start requesting and playing a portion of a segment before it is fully completed and made available by the packager. - Out of Box Experience: the first contact of the user with the product, as experienced when taking it out of the packaging box and plugging it into the wall socket and antenna cable (without having to read tons of manuals...). - Over-The-Top Services: A general term for video services delivered over the Open Internet.
 It's referred to as "over-the-top" because these services ride on top of plain Internet access service and don't require any business or technology affiliations with the network operator. - Receiver: a piece of equipment designed to receive (and decode) DTTV signal.
 It can be provided as a separate box in this case it is often called Set Top Box (STB), and sometimes Integrated Receiver Decoder (IRD) or can be incorporated into a TV set, which is then called an Integrated Digital TV set (iDTV). - Service: For TV and Radio, a sequence of programmes under the control of a broadcaster which can be broadcast as part of a schedule [10].
 For Applications and Data, refers to a data stream that can be used directly or be presented to an output interface, without having to tune into a TV or Radio service. - Service List: List of all autonomously accessible services (television, radio, application, and data) identified through a service number - TV Viewing Mode or Viewing Mode: normal TV viewing condition, when less than 5% of the screen area is covered by any HbbTV, or receiver proprietary, GUI. - UHD Receiver: either a TV set with UHD resolution capable of decoding UHD signals specified in this document and used as receiver or a STB capable of decoding UHD signals specified in this document and of driving a display with UHD resolution.